About

 You may also reapply for the program by submitting a new application.
 You can submit a new application by visiting CaMortgageRelief.org and clicking Apply Now.

-Eligible homeowners must be at least two payments behind on their mortgage two months prior to December 1, 2022, and currently past due.
-If an applicant’s home loan is current as a result of assistance offered by their loan company — including a loan modification, deferral or partial claim — homeowners may soon be eligible for assistance.
-The action of a loan being sold or transferred to another company does not affect eligibility.
-If, during that transaction, the new lender brings the loan current due to an agreed-upon loan modification or deferment, then the loan would not qualify because it is no longer past due.
+Eligible homeowners must be at least two payments behind on their mortgage two months prior to February 1, 2024, and currently past due.
+If an applicant’s home loan is current as a result of assistance offered by their loan company — including a COVID-related loan deferral or partial claim — homeowners are now eligible for assistance.

 To stay up to date on the latest updates to the program, which could impact your future eligibility, we encourage you to sign up for the eNewsletter in the Stay Informed section of the California Mortgage Relief Program website.
+We encourage homeowners who do not qualify for this program but need help figuring out their options, including other assistance programs, to contact a HUD-certified housing counselor at 1-800-569-4287.

 Find a HUD-certified housing counselor near you.